rjoleary/cs452-kernel/README.md

     every switch, the desired direction for passing through the switch is stored.
 Addtionally, the minimal point (the end switch and offset) is stored.
-  - The GASP is passed to the model server.
+  - The GASP is passed to the safety server.
 - After initial routing, there are two reasons for rerouting:
   - Contention: The train has stopped to avoid collision.
 To resolve this issue, the routing layer generates a new GASP from a graph with the